ehacinom/timeseries/README.md

 **Javascript visualizations**
 My dream is to learn d3.js well.

+Visualization is really there to detect things you haven't seen before, or things you don't really understand.
+The flexibility to represent interactions is particularly useful in the start of a project!
+It's important to realize that data is not necessarily information.
+We need to apply meaning to it, and visualization one way -- machine learning is another.

 **Sockets**
 We used web sockets in our Twitter clone, and in our little whiteboard project.
 I really like the interaction of each client being both a receiver and an emitter of messages.
 Sockets also lend themselves really well to real-time data, and timeseries, and javascript is *the* language for showcasing dynamic web pages!
 Perfect.
 Moreover, using websockets allows me to explore some internet-enabled hardware, which another classmate here has introduced me to, this term the "Internet of Things".